 I packed a new sketchbook and all-graphite pencils and went to the San Francisco Asian Art Museum today to sketch.
-The sketch to the left, a line/contour drawing of an especially rotund bronze of Ganesha, is my first and favorite of the day.
+The sketch off to the right and below, a line/contour drawing of an especially rotund bronze of Ganesha, is my first and favorite of the day.
 It reminded me of past sketching sessions at the Asian, prior to the closure of the old space in Golden Gate Park.
 There, small children would scrutinize my work, looking back and forth between my drawing and the sculpture before me, and assure me that I was good. :)

 In a past part of my life, when I was studying and working in architecture, I sketched quite a bit.
 We had lots of words for it, depending on how seriously you were supposed to take the result: a study was rough and intended to remind you of some details, without standing well on its own; a sketch might be better or worse than a study, but still just a preliminary idea; and a drawing was supposed to be complete, on some level.
 If your teacher ever hassled you about the quality of a drawing, you would tell them that it was "just a study," and they might back off. :)

 Whatever it was called, drawing had always been fun for me.

 Casual drawing was something of a sideline, because architects and architecture students knew that drafting was the serious pursuit, the most formal language we had for conveying our ideas.
 Drafting is drawing that utilizes tools (t-squares, triangles, French curves, compasses, stencils, etc.), to generate precise lines.
 I was involved in architecture in the late 1980s, when most drawings were drafted by hand with pencil or India ink.
 Computer Aided Drafting ("CAD," with a second D added for Design later) was relative new, and tedious enough that we had trained CAD operators at firms to input our drawings as we moved toward the construction drawing phase.